 Most famously, Elder has been treasured for its medicinal uses for thousands of years.
 It is believed to be a curative for more than 70 diseases, ranging from the plague to toothache!
 In medieval England it was said that summer had not arrived until the Elder was in full bloom and that it ended when the berries were ripe.

-In spite of these negative beliefs, elder has a wide range of medicinal uses.
-The mediaeval herbalist John Evelyn held it in high regard and called it “a kind of Catholicon against all Infirmities whatever”.
-Washing her face in dew gathered from elderflowers was believed to enhance and preserve a woman’s youthful beauty.
-To this day derivatives of elder continue to be an ingredient in skin cleansers such as Eau de Sareau, and eye lotions.
+In spite of these negative beliefs, Elder has a wide range of medicinal uses.
+The medieval herbalist John Evelyn held it in high regard and called it “a kind of Catholicon against all infirmities whatever”.
+Washing a face in dew gathered from elderflowers was believed to enhance and preserve a woman’s youthful beauty.
+To this day derivatives of Elder continue to be an ingredient in skin cleansers and eye lotions.

 It provides a wealth of remedies throughout the year as its yearly cycle completes:

-The leaves are some of the first of the trees to appear after winter and are used in ointments for bruising, sore muscles and chilblains.
+The leaves are some of the first to appear after winter and are used in ointments for bruising, sore muscles and chilblains.
 When applied topically, they appear to break down bruises and work as an anodyne or relaxant to relieve pain.
-They are not used internally, only externally due to their content of toxic cyanogenic glycosides including sambunigrin.
+They are not used internally, only externally due to their content of toxic cyanogenic glycosides.

 Elderflower combined with nettle is an excellent remedy for hay fever.